 Another way to prevent excessive protein catabolism and reduce ammonia levels in HE patients is through the administration of branched-chain amino acids (BCAAs): valine, leucine, and isoleucine.

 These essential amino acids are used by skeletal muscles for the amidation of glutamine, a process that allows ammonia detoxification[167].
-Due to the combination of impaired hepatic function, portosystemic shunting and skeletal muscle loss, with hyperinsulinemia and hyperglucagonemia, BCAAs levels in cirrhotic patients are usually reduced[145,168,169], whereas a concomitant rise in the levels of aromatic amino acids (AAA: phenylalanine, tyrosine, and tryptophan) has been observed[170-172].
+Due to the combination of impaired hepatic function, portosystemic shunting, and skeletal muscle loss, with hyperinsulinemia and hyperglucagonemia, BCAA levels in cirrhotic patients are usually reduced[145,168,169], whereas a concomitant rise in the levels of aromatic amino acids (AAA: phenylalanine, tyrosine, and tryptophan) has been observed[170-172].

-Decreased breakdown of AAA due to the impaired liver function, together with the increased utilization of BCAAs in the muscle, are thought to be the main causes for the observed decrease in the BCAA/AAA ratio, also called the Fischer-ratio[145,167,173].
+Decreased breakdown of AAA due to impaired liver function and increased utilization of BCAAs in the muscle are thought to be the main causes for the observed decrease in the BCAA/AAA ratio, also called the Fischer-ratio[145,167,173].
 The consequent increase of AAA influx in the CNS has been postulated to be responsible for imbalances in neurotransmitter synthesis, contributing to HE[168-170,174].

 Oral supplementation of BCAAs in HE patients could therefore improve their clinical condition through the facilitation of ammonia detoxification, and their possible use in these patients has been widely studied[168].